 Offering an extensive array of sensors, the Hexoskin shirt may look like regular gym wear, but it's far smarter than anything else you've worn before.
 Its many sensors monitor your heart rate, activity levels, breathing and movements at all times.

-With data captured in real-time and sent to its companion app (on iOS and Android), you can consistently see how intense your workout is, how many calories you've burned, and even what your current fatigue levels are like.
+With data captured in real-time and sent to its companion app (on iOS (opens in new tab) and Android (opens in new tab)), you can consistently see how intense your workout is, how many calories you've burned, and even what your current fatigue levels are like.